 7. Hang the stocking on your ladder!

-I really love how this advent calendar turned out!
-It is definitely a show stopper in your holiday decorations.
-It looks great in our family room and can hold enough gifts to multiple kids.
-I also like how the ladder can be decorated to add more seasonal style.
+I love how the advent calendar turned out!
+It looks great in our family room and can hold enough gifts for multiple kids.
+I also like how the ladder can be decorated with garland, ornaments, or candy canes to add more seasonal style.

 I especially love the SAVINGS!
 The Pottery Barn price is $199.00, mine was about 84% off…. $33.85!